 One of the simplest ways to stay green is to drink from reusable water bottles.
 Many public buildings have installed water fountains that easily refill water bottles to encourage their use.

-2. Shop Your Farmer’s Market
+2. Shop at Your Farmer’s Market

-When you go shopping it is easy to pick up a bag of frozen food but is this the best choice?
+When you go shopping, it is easy to pick up a bag of frozen food — but is this the best choice?
 Supporting your local farmer’s market helps promote sustainable living.

-When you buy from the farmers market you can be sure that all the food is organic and local.
+When you buy from the farmers market, you can be sure that all the food is organic and local.
 Your purchase is supporting the local economy and cleaner farming practices.

 3. Find New Ways to Get Around

 How we decide to travel from one place to the next is vital to living green.
-Our transportation sector contributes to 30 percent of US global warming emissions.
+Our transportation sector contributes 30 percent of US global warming emissions.
 Cars and trucks account for almost one-fifth of all US emissions.

 Cities and states have become increasingly aware of this problem.
 As a result, they have come up with several alternative transportation methods.

-You can now rent electric scooters and e-bikes allowing individuals to travel short distances a little faster.
+You can now rent electric scooters and e-bikes, allowing individuals to travel short distances a little faster.
 Carpool lanes and both electric and hybrid public transportation have also increased.

 If you find driving your own car more convenient, hybrid and electric vehicles are another green option.
-Using cleaner fuels will also help; when burned these fuels produce fewer emissions.
+Using cleaner fuels will also help.
+When burned, these fuels produce fewer emissions.

 4. Switch Your Home or Business to Solar

 Individuals that have solar arrays replace or offset their use of fossil fuels.
-However, when you get solar for your home or business you do more than reduce your carbon footprint —you save money.
+However, when you get solar for your home or business, you do more than reduce your carbon footprint —you save money.